Bongbong Marcos: Senate career

 Marcos made a second attempt for the Senate in 2010.
 On November 20, 2009, the KBL forged an alliance with the Nacionalista Party (NP) between Marcos and NP chair Senator Manny Villar at the Laurel House in Mandaluyong.
 Marcos became a guest senatorial candidate of the NP through this alliance.
 Marcos was later removed as a member by the KBL National Executive Committee on November 23, 2009.
 As such, the NP broke its alliance with the KBL due to internal conflicts within the party, however Marcos remained part of the NP senatorial lineup.
 He was proclaimed as one of the winning senatorial candidates of the 2010 senate elections.
 He took office on June 30, 2010.

 In the 15th Congress (2010–2013), Marcos authored 34 Senate bills.
 He also co-authored 17 bills of which seven were enacted into law – most notably the Anti-Drunk and Drugged Driving Act whose principal author was Senator Vicente Sotto III; the Cybercrime Prevention Act whose principal author was Senator Edgardo Angara; and the Expanded Anti-Trafficking in Persons and the National Health Insurance Acts, both of which were principally authored by Senator Loren Legarda.

+Marcos delivering a sponsorship speech on the charter of the City of General Trias in 2015.

 In the 16th Congress (2013–2016), Marcos filed 52 bills, of which 28 were refiled from the 15th Congress.
 One of them was enacted into law: Senate Bill No. 1186, which sought the postponement of the 2013 Sangguniang Kabataan (SK) elections, was enacted as Republic Act No. 10632 on October 3, 2013.

 Marcos also co-authored 4 Senate bills in the 16th Congress.
 One of them, Senate Bill No. 712 which was principally authored by Ralph Recto, was enacted as Republic Act No. 10645, the Expanded Senior Citizens Act of 2010.

 He was the chair of the Senate committees on urban planning, housing and resettlement, local government, and public works.
 He also chaired the oversight committee on the Autonomous Region in Muslim Mindanao (ARMM) Organic Act, the congressional oversight panel on the Special Purpose Vehicle Act, and a select oversight committee on barangay affairs.